JoshJansenVanVuren/apache-spark-guide/README.md

 2. Do all the correct authentication steps [getting started](https://cloud.google.com/docs/authentication/getting-started).

-3. Create a bucket, note the bucket name `${BUCKET_NAME}`. inside the bucket create a folder `/input/` and upload any file that you would like word counts of.
+3. Create a bucket, note the bucket name `${BUCKET_NAME}`. inside the bucket create a folder `/input/` and upload any file that you would like.

 4. Run the command, note that the cluster location may be required and requires another line in the command: